-Working with PCPs - I
+Working with PCPs

 Sjogren’s patients routinely encounter clinicians who know very little about their disease.
-When I teach PCPs, they are surprised to find out that Sjogren’s is a common, serious, multisystemic disease.
+When I teach PCPs, they are surprised to find out that Sjogren’s is a common, serious, multisystem disease.
 Even among rheumatologists, the disease often remains under the radar.
 A recent series of four blog posts about Sjogren’s neglect explains why the disease continues to be shortchanged by clinicians.

 Nearly every week, patients post in online chat groups about the difficulty of getting good Sjogren’s care.
-Many are told that there are no treatments, or that Sjogren’s does not need to be followed.
-Direct disease manifestations -- especially neuropathies, pain and fatigue -- are routinely psychologized and dismissed.
+Many are told that there are no treatments or that Sjogren’s does not need to be followed.
+Direct disease manifestations -- especially neuropathies, pain, and fatigue -- are routinely psychologized and dismissed.
 The persistence of incorrect ideas about Sjogren’s is astounding.
 Lack of clinician education harms patients.

-The next blog post will provide specific tools for self-advocacy with PCPs.
 With an increasing shortage of rheumatologists, PCPs and others will need to step up to the plate.
 Through no fault of their own, most PCPs are unprepared to do this.
 Early diagnosis and treatment can reduce complications and progression.
 PCPs who learn about Sjogren’s can do a lot to help patients.

 Core articles to share with PCPs who are unfamiliar with Sjogren's:

 Editorial about the Patient Perspective by K. M. Hammitt of the Sjogren's Foundation.